 The IRS has announced new contribution limits for retirement accounts, effective this year.
-Before you make any 2019 contributions to an IRA, 401(k), or another tax-advantaged account, be sure to go through this article to work towards the goal of maximizing your legal and financial savings entitlements.
+Before you make any 2019 contributions to an IRA, 401(k), or another tax-advantaged account, be sure to go through this article to help guide your contribution decisions.

 Starting in 2019, the IRS now permits up to $6,000 in annual contributions to an Individual Retirement Account.
 People aged 50 and over can contribute an additional $1,000, for a total of $7,000.